AniMer: Animal Pose and Shape Estimation Using Family Aware Transformer: Conclusion

 \textbf{Summary. } This paper presents AniMer, a simple yet effective method for accurate animal pose and shape estimation.
 The key to the success of AniMer is a large capacity Transformer backbone together with an aggregated large scale dataset.
 Within the aggregated dataset, we propose a novel synthetic general quadruped dataset CtrlAni3D, which is rendered by prompting a controllable text-to-image generation model ControlNet.
 Benefiting from our family aware design philosophy, AniMer outperforms previous methods not only on 3D quadrupedal datasets, but also on 2D in-the-wild datasets.
 We believe the principles behind AniMer would inspire the mesh recovery tasks of the whole animal kingdom, and enable several down-stream applications such as avatar creation and behavioral analysis.

-\textbf{Limitations and Future Work. } The solution space of AniMer is limited to the pose and shape space of SMAL model.
-For species (e.g. pigs or goats) whose shapes are far from the linear shape space of SMAL, building specific animal models and enhancing vertex deformations are necessary to yield pixel-aligned results.
+\textbf{Limitations and Future Work.} The solution space of AniMer is limited to the pose and shape space of SMAL model.
+For species (e.g. birds or goats) whose shapes are far from the linear shape space of SMAL, building specific animal models, enhancing vertex deformations and introducing bone length scale are necessary to yield pixel-aligned results.
 Besides, motion blur and severe occlusions would harm the reconstruction results.
 In the future, AniMer would be strengthened with better animal parametric models and spatio-temporal methods.

-\paragraph{Acknowledgements} This study was supported by the National Key Research and Development Program of China (2023YFC2415400); the National Natural Science Foundation of China (T2422012, 62071210, 62125107); the Guangdong Basic and Applied Basic Research (2024B1515020088); the Shenzhen Science and Technology Program (RCYX20210609103056042); the Guangdong Basic and Applied Basic Research (2021A1515220131); the High Level of Special Funds (G030230001, G03034K003).
+\textbf{Acknowledgements.} This study was supported by the National Key Research and Development Program of China (2023YFC2415400); the National Natural Science Foundation of China (T2422012, 62071210, 62125107); the Guangdong Basic and Applied Basic Research (2024B1515020088); the Shenzhen Science and Technology Program (RCYX20210609103056042); the Guangdong Basic and Applied Basic Research (2021A1515220131); the High Level of Special Funds (G030230001, G03034K003); the Shuimu Tsinghua Scholar Program (2024SM324).

 {

 }

 \maketitlesupplementary